bigmark222/truck_user_book/src/mesh_first_triangle.md

 <details>
 <summary>Explanation</summary>

 Assemble the mesh by pairing the attribute data with the face list.
-The returned `PolygonMesh` is ready to render or export (e.g., via `write_polygon` to an OBJ file).
+The returned `PolygonMesh` is ready to render or export (e.g., via `write_polygon_mesh` to an OBJ file).

 </details>